The Multiparty Coherent Channel and its Implementation with Linear Optics

 \section{Definitions of multiparty conat channel}

-We provide a general definition of multiparty position-quadrature (PQ) conat channel and multiparty momentum-qudrature (MQ) conat channel in Heisenberg representation.
-The channel has only one sender Alice and \emph{n} receivers Alice, Bob, Charlie $\cdots$ and Nick.
+We propose a general definition of multiparty position-quadrature (PQ) and momentum-qudrature (MQ) conat channel in Heisenberg representation\cite{D. F. Walls}.

+The channel has only one sender: Alice and $n$ receivers: Alice, Bob, Charlie $\cdots$ and Nick.
 Notice that the sender is also among the receivers.
-The multiparty PQ conat channel $\tilde{\Delta}_{X}$ copies the position quadrature of the sender to all the involving receivers with respective noise.
-The resulting multimode state is similar to multiparty GHZ \cite{D. M. Greenberger} entanglement.
-The difference is that the total momentum of the output modes is close to the original momentum of the sender $\hat{p}_{A}$, encoding the transmitted message into all the receivers involved in this channel, while the total momentum of GHZ entanglement is zero.
-The multiparty MQ conat channel is defined similarly.
+We denote sender Alice as $A$ and the received massage after the channel as $A', B', C', \cdots, N'$.
+The multiparty PQ conat channel $\tilde{\Delta}_{X}$ copies the position quadrature of the sender to all the receivers with respective noise.
+The resulting multimode state is similar to multiparty Greenberger-Horne-Zeilinger (GHZ) entangled states\cite{D. M. Greenberger}.
+The difference is that the total momentum of the output modes is close to the original momentum of the sender $\hat{p}_{A}$, encoding the transmitted message into all the receivers involved in this channel, while the total momentum of GHZ entangled state is zero.
+Multiparty MQ conat channel is similarly defined.